lavagetto/k8sh/README.md

 # K8sh

 This is a simple interactive shell for interacting with applications running in a kubernetes cluster.
-It was mostly written over a long weekend to scratch a specific hitch I had.
+It was mostly written over a long weekend to scratch a specific itch I had.
 I strongly suggest you read the disclaimer in the COPYING.md file before proceeding further.

 It assumes you have one host which has full access to the kubernetes api via `kubectl`. k8sh can be run from that host, or can use ssh to connect to it.